-1868 - New Chancel built alongside original at the East End of the church.
+1868 - New chancel built alongside the location of the original chancel at the East End of the church.

 1868 - Robert Falcon Scott [of the Antarctic, a distant relative of Sir Walter Scott and father of Sir Peter Scott, the famous naturalist] was born.
 He was baptised at Stoke Damerel Church, his family living at Outlands.
 He reached the South Pole in 1912 only to discover that he had just been beaten to the Pole by a Norwegian team of explorers.
 He and all other members of the British expedition perished on the return journey across the frozen wasteland of Antarctica.